iraikov/chicken-lexgen/README.md

 ### Token procedure

-<procedure>(tok <Input>) => (LAMBDA TOKEN PROC) => MATCHER</procedure>
+<procedure>(tok TOKEN PROC) => MATCHER</procedure>

 Procedure `tok` builds pattern matchers based on character comparison operations.
-It is intended for matching input sequences of arbitrary kinds, e.g. character lists, strings, or other kinds of sequences.
+It is intended for matching input sequences that are SRFI-127 lazy streams.

-For each stream given, `tok` applies a procedure to the given token `TOKEN` and an input character.
-If the procedure returns a true value, that value is prepended to the list of consumed elements, and the input character is removed from the list of input elements.
+For each stream given, `tok` applies the procedure `PROC` to the given token `TOKEN` and an input character.
+If the procedure returns a true value, that value is prepended to the list of consumed elements, and the input character is removed from the stream of input elements.

 <procedure>(char CHAR) => MATCHER</procedure>